tne-lab/learning-python/README.md

 ### Download data from google drive
 TNEL-UMN/Protocols and Tutorials/Python

-Copy folder OP7 into data folder within learning-python folder.
+Copy folder OP7 into folder named data within learning-python folder.

 ### Open Main in juypter
 Start a juypter notdebook and open up the main.ipynb file which is located in the folder that you cloned from github.